 Experts from around the region will be on hand to answer your questions.
 Areas of support include business planning, marketing, legal services, EBT at farmers markets, land access, and much more!

 Network and connect with a wide range of businesses and agricultural resources from around our region.
-Interested in exhibiting at the 2015 Business of Farming Conference?
-Sign up to exhibit here or contact email@example.com for more information.
-Connect your services with over 250 new and experienced farmers from across the region!
+Visit our exhibitor and sponsor page to learn more about exhibiting at the 2015 Business of Farming Conference.

-Check back here for our full conference agenda, overnight accommodations, and other conference details!
+Check back in January for our full conference agenda, overnight accommodations, and other conference details!